 Ask: Has anyone in the group ever used MUAC tapes before?

 Mid-upper arm circumference (or MUAC) is a measure often used in these situations.
-If they have used this before, ask the person (or persons) to briefly describe the experience.
+If they have used this before, ask them to briefly describe the experience.

 Activity 2: Give relevant information: MUAC screening for acute malnutrition

 MUAC SCREENING